opentensor/developer-docs/docs/index.md

 ## Bittensor CLI and API

-Use the Bittensor CLI and Python API to develop and participate in the Bittensor network.
+Use the Bittensor CLI and Bittensor API to develop and participate in the Bittensor network.

 <Cards>
     <Card